topfreegames/pitaya/docs/communication_protocol.md

 ## Summary

-This document describes the wire-protocol for pitaya, including package layer and message layer.
+This document describes the wire-protocol for Pitaya, including package layer and message layer.
 When developers uses pitaya underlying network library, they can implement client SDK for various platforms according to the protocol illustrated here.

+***Copyright***:
-***Copyright***:Parts of above content and figures come from [Pomelo Protocol](https://github.com/NetEase/pomelo/wiki/Communication-Protocol)
+Parts of above content and figures come from [Pomelo Protocol](https://github.com/NetEase/pomelo/wiki/Communication-Protocol) and [Nano Protocol](https://github.com/lonnng/nano/blob/159f842b52db3a119f5151b1eded9cc1caf5d4a2/docs/communication_protocol.md).